heldercljr/heldercljr/README.md

 # 🚀 Expertise

 ### [SPLab](https://splab.computacao.ufcg.edu.br/) - Software Practices Laboratory - February 2023 - January 2024 (12 months)
-- Acting as a Python developer and researcher at SPLab, a research laboratory at UFCG.
-- Development of PDF data extraction and processing tools.
-- Study and application of image processing techniques with computer vision.
+Acting as a Python developer and researcher at SPLab (at UFCG), on development of PDF data extraction and processing tools, studying image processing techniques with computer vision.

 ### [Smartiks](https://www.smartiks.com/) - July 2021 - December 2021 (6 months)
-- Acting as a back-end JavaScript/TypeScript developer (Node.js/Express/TypeORM).
-- Company that works with players in the electrical sector such as CHESF and ENGIE.
+Acting as a back-end JavaScript/TypeScript developer (Node.js/Express/TypeORM) in a company partner of electrical-related companies such as CHESF and ENGIE.
-- Use of TDD in tests, through the Jest framework and code versioning with GitLab and GitHub.

 ### More professional information is available on my full resume [here](https://docs.google.com/document/d/1ErIbJLHPtCa7y2GjUZ-FLprgL_z0s_7nziXDfzEJ5c0/edit?usp=sharing).